Skip to content

 Tuk-tuk ~60,000–100,000 KHR (~US$15–25)

-Ride-hailing (Grab/PassApp) from ~100,000 KHR (~US$25)
+Ride-hailing (Grab/PassApp) From ~100,000 KHR (~US$25)

 Rail link None